derek-watson/jsUri/README.md

     .deleteQueryParam('a', 'eh')           // test.com/?a=1&b=2&c=3
 ```

-Create an identical uri object with no shared state:
+Create an identical URI object with no shared state:

 ```js
 var baseUri = new Uri('http://localhost/')